Denroy Morgan: In the Black Eagles

 Morgan had started in the 1970s and created the Black Eagles, a reggae band in New York City in 1974 with Devon "Igo Levi" Foster and Llewellyn "Jah T" Breadwood.

 The Black Eagles won the New York Reggae Music Festival in 1977, beginning Denroy's rise to fame that continued into the early 1980s.
 In 1981, Morgan had his most successful release with "I'll Do Anything For You", which featured musical backing from the Black Eagles and peaked at number nine on the American soul chart.
 "I'll Do Anything For You" also peaked at number seven on the dance charts.
 These successes helped to launch his solo reggae career.

 Solo career

 Morgan found success in the States in 1981 with the release of his I'll Do Anything for You album, when the title track became a big R&B and Dance hit.
 In the realm of reggae, however, Morgan's peak period was when he signed in 1984 with RCA Records.
 That deal led to the release of the reggae album Make My Day and marked him as the first reggae artist to be signed to RCA Records.

 In March 2014 he announced that he was working on a new album, Half N Half, featuring cover versions of Bob Marley songs and excerpts from speeches by Haile Selassie, as well as working on an updated version of his memoirs, Confession Aloud.

 Personal life

 Morgan died from cancer at his home in Lawrenceville, Georgia, on March 3, 2022.
+He is survived by his wife Hyacinth Morgan, his 30 children, 104 grandchildren, and 15 great grandchildren.